-Healthy, vegetarian and vegan eateries in Seoul
+Healthy, vegetarian and vegan eateries

 In a culture where the king of the table is meat, and a city whose culinary offering is mostly about serving famous Korean barbecue, it is hard to find healthy and vegetarian food.
 Below a few spots with fresh and less spicy food.

 Tip: Many traditional eateries still preserve the tradition of eating on the floor.
 If you dine in such a place, you have to take off your shoes.